Monyohe (Sotho): Monyohe (3rd version)

 In a third version of the Monyohe story, the story begins with a chief's son, Masilo, leading a hunting party to find any water source to quench his village's dearth of water.
 The dogs of the expedition run ahead and find a "big pool of dark green water".
 When the men try to drink it, the water dries up in their hands.
 The chief of the waters appears.
 Masilo tries to strike a deal: he will offer a hundred wives, but the other refuses; then Masilo offers his sister Senkepeng, and he accepts.
 The chief tells him he will recognize his approach in a cloud of red dust, and Masilo warns him not to tell his father of this exchange.

 Two years pass, and a serpentine shape begins to appear in a cloud of red dust over the horizon, fast approaching Masilo's village.
 The serpent enters the village and goes to the chief's court, to the horror of Masilo and the hunting troop.
 The serpent then slithers to the reed enclosure and hut where the girl sleep, to wait for his wife.
 The maidens see the animal and escape, but Senkepeng steps outside the hut and the serpent intercepts her.
 She runs through the village to her paternal uncle's hut, the serpent hot in pursuit.
 She escapes to her maternal uncle's hut, and the serpent follows her, coiling itself in the reed enclosure around the hut.

 Her uncle asks some villagers to bring ten strong bulls and to put them into the kraal.
 He convinces the serpent to enter the kraal and to choose one of the ten bulls.
 The oxen feel frightened at the sight of the serpent and begin to trample it out of fear, killing it.
 Her father, seeing Senkepeng's sorry state, asks who was the one responsible for incident; he learns it was Masilo.
 He orders his son to be seized and killed.

 Analysis

-Classification
+Tale type

 The tales about Monyohe may be considered to be related to the universe of tales classified in the Aarne-Thompson-Uther Index as ATU 425A, "The Animal as Bridegroom", and ATU 425C, "Beauty and the Beast".
 These tales refer to a human maiden betrothed to a prince in animal form and disenchanting him.

 Professor John M. Vlach classified the tale Maliane and the Water Snake, published in Minnie Postma's (af) compilation, as tale type AaTh 425A.
 Flemish author Marita de Sterck (nl) also recognizes the story of the Water Snake as type AT 425A, "The Animal as Bridegroom".

 Africanist Sigrid Schmidt, on the other hand, associated these tales to type 443B, King Lindworm, a tale type she stated was "particularly widespread" in Southern parts of Africa.